gervaisb/didit-scala/README.md

 # iDoneThis API, command line client

+**This is a legacy tool.
+It was suing the iDoneThis v1 Api but this one has been replaced without backward compatbility**

 A simple iDoneThis command line client that can list and post dones.

 The client is written in Scala and serves as a quick example on how one could use the iDoneThis API.
 It is not packaged